 Time your lighting

 Displays of lights and decorations are beautiful, but there’s no reason to have them lit up when no one is around.
-By connecting your lights and decor to plug timers you can set them to come on automatically as night falls and switch off when you head to bed.
+Connect your lights and decor to plug timers and set them to come on automatically as night falls and switch off when you head to bed.
 No more having to run back downstairs when you realise you left the tree turned on.

 Â